High School Sailing

 Items to bring to class:

-Monday August 22nd will be our first meeting for High School Sailing.
+Monday March 27th will be our first meeting for High School Sailing.
 We will be meeting at 4:30 in the breezeway next to the clubhouse at the Concord Yacht Club, 11600 South Northshore DR, Knoxville TN 37922.
 You may drop your student off as early as 4:15.
 You will need to sign your student in and sign a Waiver Form.
-For this first meeting we will be conducting a swim test as well as performing capsize drills with the sailboats(weather permitting).
+For this first meeting we will be conducting a swim test as well as performing capsize drills with the sailboats(weather/water temp. permitting).
 Below is a list of items that your student will need to have with them for all of the meetings.
-I also recommend bringing a set of dry clothes to change into.
+We recommend bringing a set of dry clothes to change into.

-Bathing suit and towel – Your child will be in and out of the water so have them wear clothing that will be comfortable when wet.
+Bathing suit and towel – Students will be in and out of the water so have them wear clothing that will be comfortable when wet.

 Life Jackets/Personal Flotation Devices (PFD’s) – Every sailor and Instructor must provide and properly wear a U.S. Coast Guard approved life jacket at all times while on the water and docks.
 The jacket must be in good condition and fit properly (too big is as bad as too small).
 A boat cushion is NOT acceptable.
 Mark the jacket with the name on the outside.